abinit/abinit/doc/tutorial/eph4zpr.md

 The syntax is `abitk COMMAND FILE`.
 -->
-To print the crystalline structure to terminal, use the *abitk* Fortran executable shipped with the ABINIT package and use the `crystal_print` command:
+To print the crystalline structure to terminal, use the *abitk* Fortran executable shipped with the ABINIT package with the `crystal_print` command:

 ```md
 abitk crystal_print MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc